California Climate Credit - Frequently Asked Questions

 General Questions

-The credits come from a State program that requires power plants, natural gas distributors, and other large industries that emit greenhouse gases to buy carbon pollution permits from auctions managed by the Air Resources Board.
-The credit on your electricity bill is your share of the payments from the State's program.
+The credit comes from the California Cap-and-Trade Program, which requires power plants, fuel suppliers, and large industrial facilities that emit greenhouse gases to buy carbon pollution allowances from auctions managed by the California Air Resources Board.
+The credit on your utility bill is designed to help customers as California transitions to a low-carbon future.

-Each year the state auctions a limited number of emission permits so that California can meet its goal of reducing its overall emissions down to 1990 levels by the year 2020.
-Some of the auction proceeds are used by the state to fight climate change, and some are returned to many Californians as a Climate Credit.
-This program is one of many developed as a result of the Global Warming Solutions Act of 2006, which put California at the forefront of efforts to battle climate change.
+Each year the State issues a limited number of greenhouse gas emission allowances in line with California’s goal of reducing its overall emissions to 40 percent below 1990 levels by 2030.
+Some of these allowances are sold at auction, and the auction proceeds are used to either further reduce greenhouse gas emissions or benefit utility customers directly through the California Climate Credit and other clean energy programs.
+The Cap-and-Trade Program is one of many programs developed by the State as a result of the Global Warming Solutions Act of 2006, which put California at the forefront of efforts to battle climate change.

 Check out our page dedicated to the Greenhouse Gas Cap-and-Trade Program.

-Yes, California has various programs to reduce greenhouse gas (GHG) emissions, one of which is the Cap-and-Trade Program.
-Electricity providers face GHG costs when they produce electricity from fuels that put GHGs into the atmosphere.
-Natural gas utilities face GHG cost associated with their deliveries of natural gas to customers.
-These costs will be reflected in your bills - in generation rates for electric customers and in transportation rates for natural gas customers.
-The twice-annual California Climate Credit will help to offset bill increases.
+Yes.
+However, California has various programs to help mitigate increased costs including the California Climate Credit.
+Electricity providers face greenhouse gas (GHG) costs when they produce electricity from fuels that put GHGs into the atmosphere.
+Natural gas utilities face GHG costs associated with their deliveries of natural gas to customers.
+These costs will be reflected in your bills - in generation rates for electricity customers and in transportation rates for natural gas customers.
+The California Climate Credit helps to offset these increases while preserving the incentive for customers to conserve energy and reduce GHG emissions.

 The California Global Warming Solutions Act of 2006, or Assembly Bill (AB) 32, is California’s law to reduce carbon pollution and fight climate change.
 AB 32 mandates that California reduce its greenhouse gas (GHG) emissions to 1990 levels by 2020, and then maintains that reduction (about 15% from current levels).